-The economic impacts and consequences for client operations are uncertain and will depend to a large extent on the evolution and spread of the pandemic in the coming months, as well as on the reaction and adaptation capacity of all the economic agents impacted.
+The economic impacts and consequences for client's operations are uncertain and will depend on the evolution and spread of the pandemic in the coming months, as well as on the reaction and adaptation capacity of all the economic agents impacted.

-Therefore, at the date of these financial statements, we consider that it is premature to carry out an evaluation or quantification of the possible impacts that this effect will have on the Entity, due to the uncertainty about its consequences, in the short, medium and long term in the industry in which the Entity operates, is also evaluating possible impacts on (i) an increase in the age of balances receivable from tenants (ii) a decrease in income, mainly in variable lease income that by its nature derives from a factor in the lessee's monthly income (iii) fluctuations in the financial reference indicators such as interest rate and exchange rate that could affect the inputs for the recognition of the fair value of certain assets.
+Therefore, at the date of these financial statements, we consider that it is premature to carry out an evaluation or quantification of the possible impacts that this effect will have on the Entity, due to the uncertainty about its consequences, in the short, medium and long term in the industry in which the Entity operates, additionally, the entity is evaluating possible impacts on (i) an increase in the accounts receivable aging from tenants (ii) a decrease in income, mainly in variable lease income that, due to its nature which comes from a factor in the lessee's monthly income (iii) fluctuations in the financial reference indicators such as interest rate and exchange rate that could affect the inputs for the recognition of the fair value of certain assets.